 A horror trope (and occasionally a comedy trope in a Black Comedy), this can really freak people out if played right.
 It places the heroes into a situation where they can't even try to reason with the villain.
 It can also be used to underscore that the villain is indeed a tragic figure, as he or she (or it) may never have actually intended to harm anyone.
 Alternately, this can be used to make a creature sympathetic.
 You give it a valid reason for doing the things it does, and once it has that reason, it won't see what it's doing as wrong.

 There are two basic requirements for a character to be this trope:

 They are dangerous.
 The character is quite capable of causing tyranny, tragedy, chaos, wanton destruction, etc., and has done so on numerous occasions.
 Contrast the Ineffectual Sympathetic Villain and the Minion with an F in Evil, who represent relatively minor threats to the protagonists.

 They have no idea that they're doing anything objectionable.
 In their eyes, their actions are either good or simply harmless.
-Even if they recognize that something is wrong, they won't realize that they are the problem.
+Even if they recognize that something is wrong, they won't realize that they are the problem, and if they do, they might not realize the scale of their actions.
 For example, a Sex Is Evil and I Am Horny character might sexually assault women and feel as if he's their victim.